data42lana/learning_dl_tools/README.md

 4) evaluation of better models on test data;
 5) transfer learning with fine-tuning.

-The idea was to describe all of the above stages using one deep learning tool, and then rewrite them to another.
+An idea was to describe all of the above stages using one deep learning tool, and then rewrite them to another.
 The first was created a notebook with the Keras library and on its basis a notebook using the Pytorch framework.
 Not everything has analogues.
 So there is no binary accuracy metric in Pytorch and we defined the function by analogy with the metric of the same name in TensorFlow/Keras.
 The same is true for hyperparameter search tools: in the first case, [**Keras Tuner**](https://github.com/keras-team/keras-tuner) was used, and in the second, [**Ray Tune**](https://docs.ray.io/en/latest/tune/index.html) (for more information, see [the paper](https://arxiv.org/abs/1807.05118)).
 The model used for transfer learning in the notebook with Pytorch is also different, but similar.
-The project is suitable for those who want to see how these deep learning tools work in practice.
 ### Setup:
 ---
 The Jupyter notebooks were created in the Google Colaboratory, so it's easier to open and run them there, but first, replace or recreate all the paths for loading and saving data.
-The data for the project was stored on Google Drive in the following format:
+The data was stored on Google Drive in the following format:
 ```
 image_store_dir/
     train/